swathijayaseelan/ECToolKit-Documentation/Jackson-Usage.md

 Example:

 The `CourseSection` class is mapped to `CourseSectionMixIn` class in the `MixInModule`.
 Whenever `CourseSection` is serialized properties are available based on the views chosen.
 As an example this can be seen in the class `PeriodReportingController.groovy`.
+The various view classes are found in the class `edu.hbs.ectoolkit.converter.json.Views`.

 ```
 	@JsonView(Views.CourseSection.Demand)
 	@RequestMapping(value='/courseSectionDemand', method=GET)